Table of Contents

 Common diabetes type 2 medications comprise oral blood glucose-lowering agents that facilitate better utilization of available insulin.
 Insulin production is not an issue in type 2 diabetes.
 The body is not able to utilize insulin effectively.

-These are the most time-tested anti-diabetes medicines that encourage the pancreas to make more insulin to lower blood glucose levels.
+These are the most time-tested anti diabetes drugs that encourage the pancreas to make more insulin to lower blood glucose levels.
 A few of the most popular sulfonylurea drugs are glimepiride, glipizide, and glyburide.
+These drugs cause your pancreas to make more insulin by stimulating the pancreas with the help of beta cells.
+They are some of the oldest used drugs to manage diabetes.

-A physician recommends other drugs with standard medicines for lowering blood glucose levels since diabetes can affect other systems.
+A physician recommends other drugs with standard diabetes tablets for lowering blood glucose levels since diabetes can affect other systems.
 The following may be necessary for type 1 and type 2 diabetes:

 One should continue taking the medicines regularly as per the physician’s recommendation.